iTwin/itwinjs-core/docs/learning/ECSqlReference/ECSqlFunctions.md

 ### Returns

-The function return a integer `ECClassId` or `NULL` if the name could not be resolved.
+An integer `ECClassId` or `NULL` if the name could not be resolved.

 Note that this can also cause `ECSqlStatement::Step()` to return `BE_SQLITE_ERROR` if the incorrect number of arguments was passed in.